Michael Massey, Maikel Garcia key a 7th-inning rally for the Royals in a 3-2 win over the Brewers

 After the Royals did next to nothing against Milwaukee starter Bryse Wilson, who allowed one hit and struck out six in six scoreless innings, they broke through in the seventh against the Brewers’ bullpen.

-Sánchez hit a two-run homer in the fourth for the Brewers, taking advantage of a strong southerly wind.
-He got a 2-1 fastball up into the air and it landed 427 feet away in the seats in left-center.
+Gary Sánchez hit a two-run homer in the fourth for the Brewers, taking advantage of a strong southerly wind.
+He got a 2-1 fastball up into the air, and it landed 427 feet away in the seats in left-center.

-“I made a mistake and (Sánchez) made me pay for it,” Ragans said.
-“I got it down and in when I wanted it more middle up.
-You saw what he did with it.”

 Wilson walked the first two Royals in the sixth.
 But he induced Vinnie Pasquantino to hit into a 4-6-3 double play and then struck out Perez to get out of the jam.